BioID-GmbH/FaceLivenessDetection/README.md

 The body contains the two images encoded into a Data-URL string using the data URI scheme as described in [RFC 2397][RFC2397].

 Finally we call the LiveDetection API.
+Please take a look at [LiveDetection API reference][livenessreference] section 'Response' for detailed information.

 ## Call BWS PhotoVerify API - [Reference][photoverifyreference]